-For most of us, a humidity of 30 to 60 percent feels comfortable.
+For most of us, a humidity of 30–60% feels comfortable.
 Anything over this range is usually considered humid.

 The higher the humidity, the more uncomfortable you’ll feel.
 Because humid air is so saturated with moisture, your sweat doesn’t evaporate efficiently to cool you off.
 That’s why you feel hotter and stickier on humid days.